 \section{Computational parameters}

-Unless specified otherwise, all calculations employed the POB-TZVP-rev2 basis set.\cite{VilelaOliveira2019} Periodic DFT and HF calculations were performed with the \textsc{CRYSTAL17} program.\cite{Crystal17} Structural optimizations were carried out using the B3LYP functional\cite{becke1993} with the D3 dispersion correction.\cite{Grimme2010} SCF convergence was stabilized by damping the Fock matrix update to 80\% during the initial iterations.
+Periodic DFT and HF calculations were performed with the \textsc{CRYSTAL17} program.\cite{Crystal17} Structural optimizations were carried out using the B3LYP functional\cite{becke1993} with the D3 dispersion correction\cite{Grimme2010} and Becke-Johnson damping.\cite{BJ2005} SCF convergence was stabilized by damping the Fock matrix update to 80\% during the initial iterations.
 The DIIS acceleration procedure was activated only after the energy change dropped below $0.01$~hartree.

-The structure of pristine phosphorene was obtained using a $12\times12$ k-mesh and a slightly modified POB-TZVP-rev2 basis set, where the d- and f-type functions were taken from the cc-pVTZ basis.\cite{Woon:93} The defect structure was optimized in a $4\times3$ supercell (48 atoms) with one excess electron per cell to model the negatively charged vacancy and using a $8\times8$ k-mesh.
-To allow a possible spin-polarization on the defect the optimizations were carried out using broken-symmetry DFT.
+The initial structure of pristine phosphorene was obtained using a $12\times12$ k-mesh and a slightly modified POB-TZVP-rev2 basis set, where the d- and f-type functions were taken from the cc-pVTZ basis.\cite{Woon:93} In the defective structure calculations, however, this extended basis lead to numerical instabilities.
+Furthermore, subsequent CCSD(T) and EOM-CCSD calculations with this basis were prohibitively expensive except for the smallest fragments.
+Therefore, for all calculations beyond the pristine phosphorene structure optimization, we reverted to the standard pob-TZVP-rev2 basis set.\cite{VilelaOliveira2019}

+The defect structure was optimized in a $4\times3$ supercell (47 atoms) using a $8\times8$ k-mesh, with one excess electron per cell to model the negatively charged vacancy.
+In addition, for a more accurate structural relaxation energy, the defect was re-optimized with a large $7\times6$ supercell (167 atoms) using a $6\times6$ k-mesh.
+In all DFT calculations the default TOLINTEG tolerances of \textsc{Crystal17} (6 6 6 6 12) were used.

 In the periodic HF calculations within the ADM, the integral tolerances were tightened significantly relative to the default values to minimize numerical errors in the embedding field.
 Specifically, the \textsc{CRYSTAL} TOLINTEG thresholds were set to 10 10 10 30 100, and a $16\times16$ $k$-mesh was employed.
 Formally, the periodic HF calculation for the ADM could be performed in the primitive unit cell.
 In practice, however, \textsc{CRYSTAL} cannot evaluate the periodic Fock matrix $F^{\rm per}_{\mu'\nu'}$ for basis functions centered on displaced atoms when they appear too close to each other, which turned out to be the case within the primitive cell set up.
 Therefore, for the periodic HF step a $2\times2$ supercell was employed.